dzavalishin/phantomuserland/README.md

 # Welcome to Phantom OS #

 Phantom OS is a persistent operating system.
-Its primary goal is to provide environment for programs thatsurvive OS reboot.
+Its primary goal is to provide environment for programs that survive OS reboot.
 Such an environment greatly simplifies software development and makes it possible to write programs that for example do not need a filesystem.